What Does WDYM Mean in Texting?

 In Japanese, the idea gets expressed as どういう意味?.
 This one is already pretty short, so people don’t tend to shorten it any further.

-No matter the language, the meaning of WDYM is the same.
-You’re just asking someone to explain what they meant.
+No matter the language, the WDYM meaning is the same — you’re asking someone to explain what they meant.
 The habit of turning it into a quick abbreviation is something rooted in English-language internet culture.
+If you want to learn more about how internet slang evolves, Merriam-Webster tracks many of these terms as they enter mainstream usage.

 One thing to watch for with WDYM is how you use it and who you’re talking to.

 Most of the time, WDYM is just a quick clarification request.
-It might sound sharp; however, if the message is too short or the conversation is already tense.
+It might sound sharp, however, if the conversation is tense.
 In these instances, some people might inadvertently read more attitude into it than you meant.
-To prevent this, consider adding a question mark (or two) or some additional context.
+To prevent this, consider adding a question mark or some additional context.
+Similarly, understanding DW in texting can help you reassure someone when they’re worried or concerned about how your message came across.

 Tips for Using WDYM